etcadinfinitum/autotuner/index.md

 parameter.

 Our second and final approach to autotuning utilizes an overlap-add approach to istft which utilized the Overlap-add method (pictured in Figure 1).
-This involves
+This involves essentially aligning the overlapping portions and adding them together.

 **TODO: Math from here: https://archive.org/details/theoryapplicatio00rabi/page/63**